Is your content marketing paying off?

 Also, do we (The Originals) use any Watson applications in how we measure content success i.e. Pearl.

-Yes, we use AI to help content creators make better decision and content.
+Yes, we use AI to help content creators make better decisions and content.
 We are in the early stages of this as our content discipline is only two years old and we wanted to focus great storytelling skills first.

 That said, we are beginning to use AI to help us auto-tag content, deliver insights to creators that might spark new briefs, identify content for reuse and be our partner through the end-to-end content marketing process.”